pateldeev/cs480Patel/PA9/README.md

 There is a menu system that runs in a separate window.
 The menu system may be opened and closed with the 'm' key. <br>

 ## Shaders
-The GLSL source code for the vertex and fragment shaders must be located under the "shaders/" directory. <br>
+The GLSL source code for the various vertex and fragment shaders are located under the "shaders/" directory. <br>
-By default, the vertex shader code is in "vertShader.vert" and the fragment shader code is in "fragShader.frag".
-You can specify the name of the files via the configuration.
+The shader sets loaded into the program are specified via the configuration file.
 See the example file given.

 ## Command Line Arguments
 The following command line arguments can be used to change the default behavior of the project